-1.1 This report introduces a draft version of a member-officer protocol, the concept for which was agreed at the standards committee meeting in June.
-The report seeks the further views of standards committee members on the specific points the protocol would cover and how members and officers should be involved in the process of agreeing a final protocol.
+1.1 This report introduces a final draft version of a member/officer protocol, the substance for which was agreed at the standards committee meeting in September 2022.
+The protocol has now been subject to consultation by the Trade Union and staff.
+The report seeks the final views of standards committee members on the protocol, permission for the Monitoring Officer to make any last text amendments and proposes recommendation to Council for adoption.